FormidableLabs/builder/README.md

 ```

 The resolution order for a `script` task (say, `foo`) present in all three
-`package.json`'s would be the following:
+`package.json`’s would be the following:

 * Look through `ROOT/package.json` then the configured archetypes in _reverse_
   order: `ARCHETYPE_TWO/package.json`, then `ARCHETYPE_ONE/package.json` for
   a matching task `foo`
-* If found `foo`, check if it is a "passthrough" task, which means it delegates
+* If found `foo`, check if it is a “passthrough” task, which means it delegates
   to a later instance -- basically `"foo": "builder run foo"`.
 If so, then look
   to next instance of task found in order above.